Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 - If your dog develops serious hip dysplasia, to the point that they struggle to move, then you might want to look into surgery.
 A veterinarian can help you decide whether or not this is necessary.
 There is a milder corrective surgery that can help restore balance to the hips, and a more serious full hip replacement can help dogs who are crippled by their condition.

-German Shepherds are fantastic companions with a lot of energy and love for their owners.
-That means that we have to take care of them as best as we can, and one of the ways to do this is to prevent them from developing hip dysplasia.
+These are fantastic companions with a lot of energy and love for their owners.
+That means that we have to take care of them as best as we can, and one of the ways to do this is to prevent the development of hip dysplasia in German Shepherd dogs.

-Large dogs, like German Shepherds, are prone to hip dysplasia, but if you work with them from the time that they are puppies, you might be able to prevent the problem.
+Large dogs, like German Shepherds, are prone to hip dysplasia.
+If you are selective in buying or rescuing your dog and you work with them from the time that they are puppies, you might be able to prevent the problem.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.